nvh95/new-version/README.md

 ## Problem

 Have you ever in a situation when one of your dependencies get updated, then it breaks your application.
 Then you try to lock version of that dependency.
-But it's hard to verify if your method of locking version is correct. `new-version` helps you by regularly update to a new version (now: weekly), so you can verify if you do it the right way.
+But it's hard to verify if your method of locking version is correct. `new-version` helps you by regularly update to a new version (currently: weekly), so you can verify if you do it the right way.

 ## Usage
 You can use node api or cli to check the current and newest version of package